weitinging/GLP_1RA_design/README.md

 ### Step 2: Functional Screening

-* Stability: To improve stability and extend the half-life of the designed GLP-1RAs, sequences containing these cleavage sites were filtered out. we further filter the designed GLP-1RAs based on the net charge and spatial aggregation propensity (SAP) score.
+* __Stability__: To improve stability and extend the half-life of the designed GLP-1RAs, sequences containing these cleavage sites were filtered out. we further filter the designed GLP-1RAs based on the net charge and spatial aggregation propensity (SAP) score.
-* Efficacy: AlphaFold2 was used to predict the complex structures of the designed GLP-1RA sequences and GLP-1R. pLDDT evaluate the quality of the predicted protein structure and RMSD assess how well the designed structure aligns with the native structure
+* __Efficacy__: AlphaFold2 was used to predict the complex structures of the designed GLP-1RA sequences and GLP-1R. pLDDT evaluates the quality of the predicted protein structure and RMSD assess how well the designed structure aligns with the native structure
-* Diversity: The similarity between designed sequences and the approved drug remained below the threshold defined by relevant patents.
+* __Diversity__: The similarity between designed sequences and the approved drug remained below the threshold defined by relevant patents.
 Phylogenetic trees were generated to categorize sequences, and a single representative sequence was selected in each phylogenetic cluster

 <details>
     <summary>Expand</summary>